Evelyn Tweed

-Evelyn Tweed is a Scottish politician who has been the Member of the Scottish Parliament (MSP) for Stirling since 2021.
+Evelyn Tweed is a Scottish politician who has been the Member of the Scottish Parliament (MSP) for Stirling from 2021 to 2026.
 A member of the Scottish National Party (SNP), she was a councillor in Stirling for Trossachs and Teith ward from 2017 to 2022.

 Early life and career

 Tweed was born in Ayr, in the west of Scotland.
 She obtained her first degree at the Paisley College of Technology (now the University of the West of Scotland) and then gained a post graduate housing qualification from Heriot-Watt University.
 She then worked for various housing associations, gaining senior roles mainly involving building social housing.
 Tweed was a member of the Board of the Chartered Institute of Housing Scotland from 2007 to 2009.

 Political career

 In the 2017 Scottish local elections, Tweed was elected to the Stirling council, representing the Trossachs and Teith ward.
 She became the council's public safety commission convener following the resignation of Maureen Bennison.

 In June 2022 she apologised after being photographed holding the flag of the ultra-nationalist group Siol nan Gaidheal.